apache/nuttx-apps/system/zmodem/README.txt

     "sandbox" via CONFIG_SYSTEM_ZMODEM_MOUNTPOINT.

     You can add the sz -v option multiple times, each increases the level of debug output.
-If you want to capture the Linux rz output, then re-direct stderr to a log file by adding 2>az.log to the end of the rz command.
+If you want to capture the Linux sz output, then re-direct stderr to a log file by adding 2>sz.log to the end of the sz command.

-    If you don't have the az command on your Linux box, the package to install rzsz (or possibily lrzsz).
+    If you don't have the sz command on your Linux box, the package to install rzsz (or possibily lrzsz).

 Building the ZModem Tools to Run Under Linux